farmOS/farmOS-community-blog/posts/2024/farmOS-3.3.0/index.md

 We are now building official ARM64v7 and ARM64v8 Docker images and pushing them to the [farmOS Docker Hub repository](https://hub.docker.com/r/farmos/farmos).
-This means that it's easier to run farmOS in Docker on newer Raspberry Pi and Apple M1 processors.
+This means that it's easier to run farmOS in Docker on newer Raspberry Pi and Apple M-series processors.
 Previously, you would need to clone the farmOS Git repository and run `docker build` locally, but now you can just run `docker pull farmos/farmos:3.3.0` to download the official image.